castai/docs/docs/administration/configuring-gcp-credentials.md

 ![](configuring-gcp-credentials/gcp9.png)

 You’ll get a file download prompt.
-The downloaded file will include the **Service Account JSON credentials.**
+After the JSON file is downloaded, copy its contents to the input field or click on the **Read from file** button to import the file.